-The Perro de Presa Canario is a robust, Molosser dog that was originally bred for working livestock.
-The name of the breed is Spanish in origin, and often shortened to "Presa Canario."
-When properly trained and socialized, the Presa Canario is docile, devoted, and obedient to his family—however, they are natural guard dogs and highly suspicious of strangers, and will sometimes act aggressively towards people or animals they don’t know.
+The Perro de Presa Canario is a robust breed from the Canary Islands of Spain.
+The name of the breed is Spanish in origin and often shortened to Presa Canario.
+When properly trained and socialized, the Presa Canario is docile, devoted, and obedient to its family—however, they are natural guard dogs, highly suspicious of strangers, and will sometimes act aggressively toward people or animals they don’t know.

-- Group: Working Group
+GROUP: Working Group

-- Coat: Short and coarse
+COAT: Short and coarse

 |Tendency to Bark||Medium|